 Welcome on the registration website of the OpenFoam course organized by the Delft Centre for Computational Science and Engineering.

-The course, which is different from the two courses taught before, will cover all the steps involved in computational fluid dynamics analysis using Open Source algorithms: geometry modeling, mesh generation, the actual computation and visualization for some basic applications.
-Additionally, you will learn how to define a simple multi-physics model in OpenFOAM.
+You will learn all the steps involved in computational fluid dynamics analysis using Open Source algorithms: geometry modeling, mesh generation, the actual computation and visualization for some basic applications.
+Additionally, you will be taught how to define a simple model in OpenFOAM.
 The course will almost entirely consist of hands-on Lab sessions, with only a brief introduction to the theoretical background of OpenFOAM.
-The learning objectives of the course are listed below.
+The complete program and learning objectives of the course are listed below.

 - Basics of OF discretisation and solution procedure